Be recognised for your skills and achievements by becoming professionally registered.

 Currently there are no requirements for re-assessment once registration has been granted, and you will remain on the Engineering Council register whilst you remain a member of a licensed body.
-Joining the register confirms your commitment to both the Engineering Council's Guidelines for Institutions' Codes of Conduct [new window] and the IET Rules of Conduct and your obligation to remain professionally competent through CPD.
+Joining the register confirms your commitment to both the Engineering Council's Guidelines for Institutions' Codes of Conduct [PDF, 80.15 kB] and the IET Rules of Conduct and your obligation to remain professionally competent through CPD.

 You may find answers to some of your questions in the:

 We will do as much as we can to support you with any aspect of your application, so please get in touch if you need help and advice.